vishwaraj101/facebookninjasearch/README.md

 There are currently 1.49 billion active Facebook users, so trying to find someone named Paul, for example, is like finding a needle in a haystack factory.
 Needless to say, the more information you have on someone, the better.

-this little tool will make it easy for you to fetch information about any person,friends without actually using graph api
+####This little tool will make it easy for you to

+1.)fetch information about any person,friends without actually using graph api

-+ you don't need to type entire queries just type the person name and the queries will be ready related to the person well the real pain is of clicking !
+2.)you also don't need to type entire queries just type the person name and the queries will be ready related to the person well the real pain is of clicking !